Navigation

 The following list describes the important variables for the menu:

-• children_to_show: If there are children of the current item, it takes the items in this variable and displays them as the second level in the menu hierarchy.
+if this item is activated. - children_to_show: If the current item has children, it takes the items in this variable and displays them as the second level in the menu hierarchy.

 menu